Shape Constraints in Symbolic Regression using Penalized Least Squares: Related Work

 \section{Related Work}

-In an early work, \cite{LiFanSinghRiley:2019:1} introduced asymptotic constraints into \ac{SR}, controlling the function behavior at zero and infinity.
-They utilized a neural network to guide their Monte-Carlo tree search-based method and to produce expressions with the desired asymptotic behavior.
-Although effective through restriction of the search space, it is not directly applicable to other types of constraints.
+In an early work, \cite{LiFanSinghRiley:2019:1} introduce asymptotic \ac{SC} into \ac{SR}, controlling the function behavior at zero and infinity.
+They utilize a neural network to guide their Monte-Carlo tree search-based method and to produce expressions with the desired asymptotic behavior.
+Although effective through restriction of the search space, it is not directly applicable to other types of \ac{SC}.

-\cite{BladekKrawiec:2019:1, BladekKrawiec:2023:1} use a satisfiability modulo theories (SMT).
+\cite{BladekKrawiec:2019:1,BladekKrawiec:2023:1} use a satisfiability modulo theories (SMT).
 The SMT solver guarantees that solutions are feasible, resembling a pessimistic approach.
-The types of constraints considered include bounds on function values and partial derivatives, as well as symmetries and periodicity.
+The types of \ac{SC} considered include bounds on function values and partial derivatives, as well as symmetries and periodicity.
 Their approach, namely \enquote{Counterexample-Driven Genetic Programming}, also maintains a training set with counter examples, which is continuously extended during the expression search.
-On the downside, SMT solvers may be computationally prohibitive and do not support all types of constraints.
+However, SMT solvers may be computationally prohibitive and do not support all types of \ac{SC}.

 Closest to our approach in the present work is \cite{KubalikDernerBabuska:2020:1}.
-The constraints are evaluated on a finite number of sample points.
-Notably and similar to our approach, the shape constraints are part of the parameter identification subproblem.
+The \ac{SC} are evaluated on a finite number of sample points.
+Similar to our approach, the \ac{SC} are part of the parameter identification subproblem.
 Contrary, however, they use a multi-objective local search procedure based on Monte-Carlo methods for this problem.
+This avoids computing derivatives with respect to the parameters, but gradient-based approaches often outperform non-deterministic approaches (see \cite{MartinsNing:2021:1}).

 \cite{KronbergerOlivettiDeFrancaBurlacuHaiderKommenda:2022:1} introduce a new approach to shape-constrained \ac{SR}.
-They use interval arithmetic to check constraint satisfaction in a pessimistic manner.
+They use interval arithmetic to check \ac{SC} satisfaction in a pessimistic manner.
 Their study is limited to box constraints on the function values and its partial derivatives.
-Two approaches of incorporating the shape constraints into the expression search are studied.
+Two approaches of incorporating the \ac{SC} into the expression search are studied.
 One uses hard constraints, while the other maintains separate populations for feasible and infeasible candidates.
-In constrast to our work, the constraint violations are not part of the parameter identification subproblem.
+In constrast to our work, the \ac{SC} violations are not part of the parameter identification subproblem.